SandStormInnovations/mysql-dump-to-s3/README.md

 single host.
 Compress tarballs.
 Upload tarballs to a specified bucket on Amazon S3.

-*BASED ON:* script by Devon Schreiner
+Based on a [script](http://community.spiceworks.com/scripts/show/1216-backup-mysql-to-amazon-s3) by Devon Schreiner.

 ##REQUIREMENTS

 s3cmd (http://github.com/s3tools/s3cmd) must be installed and configured with sufficient privileges to put a file in the specified bucket.

 **AUTHOR:** Jordan B. Sanders, jordan@SandStormIT.com, http://jordanbsanders.com